codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en_US/nodes/questionnaire/landingPage-dataCitation.md

-### Does the machine-readable landing page supports data citation?
+### Does the machine-readable landing page support data citation?

 Ideally, the above metadata (both descriptive and data citation relevant) should be able to be harvested automatically, e.g., by a citation manager.
 We check this by: